ngocHung2000/query-data-from-excel-file/README.md

-Before you can install libraries on your vm
+The first you need to install some necessary library packages on your machine:
 ```
 python3 -m pip install -r requirements.txt
 ```
-Run app
+Run app:
 ```
 python my_script.py
 ```